g-marcin/g-marcin/README.md

 Currently learning Javascript and React.

-Familiarizing with git-CLI and git-desktop when developing my projects or practicing new technologies to increase my nowledge.
+Familiarizing with git-CLI and git-desktop when developing my projects or practicing new technologies to increase my knowledge.

 My projects hosted via netlify:
 </br>